8b477/Front-DokiHouse/README.md

 # TODO

-Test call back with token in the header for authentication If step back is good try to set-up service for authentication ? or may be guard on endpoint
+Need to fix display navigation('connection') if token is exist this means the user is not deconnect so we need to show 'Deconnection' not 'Connection'

+Need set-up guard

 SIGN-UP PAGE